Tungsten dichloride dioxide: Preparation

 This reaction, like the preceding one, proceeds via the intermediacy of WOCl4.

 Structure

 Gaseous tungsten dichloride dioxide is a monomer.
 Solid tungsten dichloride dioxide is a polymer consisting of distorted octahedral W centres.
 The polymer is characterized by two short W-O distances, typical for a multiple W-O bond, and two long W-O distances more typical of a single or dative W-O bond.

 Related oxyhalides

 Tungsten forms a number of oxyhalides including WOCl4, WOCl3, WOCl2.
 The corresponding bromides (WOBr4, WOBr3, WOBr2) are also known as is WO2I2.

 Reactions

 Structure of the complex WO2Cl2(dimethoxyethane).

 WO2Cl2 is a Lewis acid, forming soluble adducts of the type WO2Cl2L2, where L is a donor ligand such as bipyridine and dimethoxyethane.
 Such complexes often cannot be prepared by depolymerization of the inorganic solid, but are generated in situ from WOCl4.

+WO2Cl2 reacts with tetraphenylphosphonium chloride to give (PPh4)2W2O4Cl6 (Ph = C_{6}H_{5}).